core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 # Introduction

-The specification of the YANG 1.1 data modeling language {{RFC7950}} defines an XML encoding for data instances, i.e. contents of configuration datastores, state data, RPC inputs and outputs, action inputs and outputs, and event notifications.
+The specification of the YANG 1.1 data modeling language {{RFC7950}} defines an XML encoding for data instances, i.e., contents of configuration datastores, state data, RPC inputs and outputs, action inputs and outputs, and event notifications.

 An additional set of encoding rules has been defined in {{RFC7951}} based on the JavaScript Object Notation (JSON) Data Interchange Format {{RFC8259}}.